YannVasseur35/ReactorBlazorQRCodeScanner/README.md

 ### Requirement

 Should work with .net Core 3.1.
-Works with .net 6.0
+Works with .net 6.0 and 7.0

 ### Getting Started